COSC-499-W2023/year-long-project-team-15/docs/weekly_logs/team_logs/T2week1_teamlog.md

 ## Milestone Goals:
 - Continue to work on features from last term
-- implement video blurring functionality with AWS rekognition
+- implement video/photo blurring functionality with AWS rekognition
 - Automated tests for all features

 ## Burnup Chart from the last two weeks: